Myddleware/myddleware/docs/dev_guide.md

 ### login() method

-Now to connect your connector, we need to create a new function in your class, we will call it "login".
+Now to connect your connector, we need to implement the login() method in order for Myddleware to be able to connect to your source application when creating a connector & running a rule.

-Example code, available in the file ```myddleware/src/Solution/suitecrm.php```
+This method takes a ``$paramConnexion`` parameter which is an array containing the necessary data required to be able to log in.

-You have to add this function login to check the connexion with you application.
+Make sure every error is caught and ``this->connexion_valide`` is set to ``true`` if the connection was successful.

-Make sure every error is catched and "this->connexion_valide = true" if the connexion works.
+Example implementation :

 ```php
     public function login($paramConnexion)